elixir-nebulex/nebulex_disk_lfu/README.md

 [CHANGELOG.md](CHANGELOG.md), and also make sure you test your changes thoroughly, include unit tests alongside new or changed code.

-Before to submit a PR it is highly recommended to run `mix test.ci` and ensure all checks run successfully.
+Before submitting a PR it is highly recommended to run `mix test.ci` and ensure all checks run successfully.

 ## Sponsor